 Significant archive research has been undertaken to corroborate and to highlight, any and all potential sources of UXO contamination as well as to assess their likelihood of encounter.
-It has revealed that the primary UXO contamination threat is likely to have been generated by aerial minelaying operations during WWII, whilst naval firing exercises and post-war munitions dumping might also have generated contamination threats.
+It has revealed that the primary UXO contamination threat is likely to have been generated by minelaying operations during WWII, as well as military firing ranges on Sjaelland.